tristanpenman/n-puzzle/README.md

 N-Puzzle is a web app for learning about graph-based search algorithms.

-This app uses the 8-puzzle to visualise the use of various graph-based search algorithms.
+This app uses the 8-puzzle to visualise the behaviour of various graph-based search algorithms.
 The 8-puzzle is an instance of the n-puzzle problem, where eight tiles are placed on a 3x3 grid.
 The remaining un-tiled position is an empty space.
 Tiles adjacent to the empty space may be moved into that space.
-The puzzle is solved by finding a sequence of moves that will transform the initial state into a given goal state.
+The puzzle is solved by finding a sequence of moves that will transform the initial state into the given goal state.

 An example initial state and goal state are given below: